OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 Specifically excluded from application to this Agreement is that law known as the United Nations Convention on the International Sale of Goods.

-H. ADDITIONAL IBOOKS STORE TERMS
+H. ADDITIONAL APPLE BOOKS TERMS

-You acquire iBooks Store Content from the third-party provider of such Content (the “Publisher”), not Apple.
-Apple acts as an agent for the Publisher in providing iBooks Store Content to you, and therefore Apple is not a party to the Transaction between you and the Publisher.
+You acquire Apple Books Content from the third-party provider of such Content (the “Publisher”), not Apple.
+Apple acts as an agent for the Publisher in providing Apple Books Content to you, and therefore Apple is not a party to the Transaction between you and the Publisher.
 If you are a customer of Apple Distribution International, the merchant of record is Apple Distribution International, which means that you acquire a license to use the Content from Apple Distribution International, but the Content is licensed by the Publisher.
-The Publisher of the iBooks Store Content reserves the right to enforce the terms of use relating to such iBooks Store Content.
-The Publisher of the iBooks Store Content is solely responsible for such Content, any warranties to the extent that such warranties have not been disclaimed, and any claims that you or any other party may have relating to such Content.
+The Publisher of the Apple Books Content reserves the right to enforce the terms of use relating to such Apple Books Content.
+The Publisher of the Apple Books Content is solely responsible for such Content, any warranties to the extent that such warranties have not been disclaimed, and any claims that you or any other party may have relating to such Content.

 I. ADDITIONAL APPLE MUSIC TERMS